arifasultana76/python/README.md

-Here is my all the submissions which problems i solved in python!
+Here i have tried to note down everything about Python!